webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Equipment/Whip.md

 ---
 aliases:
-  - Whip
+- "Whip"
 tags:
 - Compendium/CSRD/en/Equipment
 - Equipment/Fantasy
 - Equipment/Utility-Gear
 - Equipment/Value/2-Gp
 - Equipment/Weapon/Light
-title: Whip
-collection: Equipment
-kind: Compendium
 ---

 ## Whip

 >A leather cord with a handle, used more for tricks and inflicting punishments than for deadly combat.